Over the last decade, I have been asked about Apple’s iCloud and iCloud+ online storage service numerous times.

 Here is a video describing what Apple two-factor authentication is

-7. You will be signed into your Apple iCloud account.
-It may take a couple of minutes to do as it is setting it up and synchronizing data with your device.
+7. You will be signed in to your Apple iCloud account.
+It may take a couple of minutes to do as it is setting it up and synchronizing data on your device.

 8. You will be asked for your passcode.
 This is the 4 or 6 digit code used to secure your iPhone.
 Touch and face ID won’t work, only the passcode.

-9. You will then be asked for your iCloud security code – your two-factor authentication code that is sent to the phone number you used in step 6.
+9. You will then be asked for your iCloud security code – the two-factor authentication code that is sent to the phone number you used in step 6.

 10. You are now signed in!